 Founded in 2009 with a driven core team, a diverse board of directors and consistent institutional and private support, Kids on Point provides a unique blend of physical and intellectual stimulation for our students to be successful in the classroom and beyond.Contribute

 At Kids On Point, you will often find Jamita meeting with scholars, planning academic enrichment lessons, and leading the college and career readiness program.
 Jamita’s passion lies in youth development and she is proud to work for a program that acts as an avenue to opportunity for youth in Charleston.
 Jamita graduated with a B.S. in Psychology and a B.A. in Spanish.
 She is also a soon-to-be-certified School Counselor and is finishing up her Master’s degree.
 Outside of Kids On Point, Jamita runs her own small business and enjoys singing.

 Peter is the Director of Squash at Kids On Point.
 He started coaching squash as a nationally-ranked junior player and continued as a varsity college squash player; after graduating, Peter became an assistant professional at the McArthur Squash Center.
 Peter is a certified US Squash Level III instructor.
 He obtained a B.A. in English Literature from the University of Dublin, an M.A. in American Literature from the University of Virginia, and an M.S. in Education from the University of Pennsylvania.
 Peter teaches Humanities part-time at Charleston Collegiate School.

 With a background in youth development and a degree in political science, Taylor is equally passionate about quality mentorship and data-driven outcomes.
 She is an advocate of educational equity and believes every child, regardless of their circumstances, deserves the resources they need for success.
-Taylor graduated with a B.A. in Politics with a focus on education and immigration policy.
+Taylor has a B.A. in Politics and is currently pursuing her master's degree in social work.